Winter Canvas Tents - FREE SHIPPING

 Leaving a tent set up for extended periods of time.
 Water can collect on the roof in an "eave trough".
 The trough is the area at the bottom of roof just before the side horizontal tent frame poles.
 Canvas should be very tight on frame if set up for extended periods of time and a fly used.
 Fly should also be tight to avoid water and snow in an eave trough.
 Canvas saturated in water will rot and mildew regardless of water mildew protection applied.
 There is no warranty for eave rot.

 FIRE RESISTANT CANVAS: Meets CPAI 84 fire retardant code.
-If a tent is not specifically treated for fire resistance it will burn quickly.
+If a winter canvas tent is not specifically treated for fire resistance it will burn quickly.
 Fire Resistant canvas will only burn when there is a flame source present on the canvas.
 When you remove the flame source the wall tent will stop burning.
 However, there is no wall tent made that will not burn.